DefendFreeKorea/OSINTshare/Petition-China’s_Seizure_of_South_Korea(for_Public)/Executive_Brief_CCP_Seizure_of_South_Korea.md

 ### Attribution & Repository

-This document was produced as part of the **Skyblue-SignalOps** initiative.
+This document was produced as part of the **Skyblue-SignalOps** initiative.<br>
-For full methodology, archives, and background data, visit the main repository:
+For full methodology, archives, and background data, visit the main repository:<br>
 [https://github.com/DefendFreeKorea/Skyblue-SignalOps](https://github.com/DefendFreeKorea/Skyblue-SignalOps)

 This brief was collaboratively developed with **ChatGPT**, guided by the strategic input and field insight of **ThinkBigKorea**.